Kadinsamson/Edge-Detection/README.md

 ## Program:
 ```
-Developed by : Kadin Samson
+Developed by : Kadin Samson L
 Register No  : 212221230044
 ```